RESET Society of Calgary

 Finances

-RESET Calgary received $760k in donations and special event revenues in F2022.
-Administrative costs are 13% of total revenues and reported fundraising costs are nearly 0% of donations.
-This results in total overhead spending of 13%.
-For each dollar donated, 87 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+RESET Society of Calgary received $877k in donations and special events revenues in F2023.
+It also received $452k in government funding, representing 31% of total revenues.
+Administrative costs (less investment income) are 15% of revenues and fundraising costs are 5% of donations and special events.
+This results in total overhead spending of 20%.
+For each dollar donated, 80 cents are available to go to the cause.
+This is within Ci’s reasonable range of 65 to 95 cents for overhead spending.
+In F2023, RESET Calgary spent $1.1m on its programs, which is 79% of total revenue.

 This charity report is an update that has been sent to RESET Society of Calgary for review.
 Changes and edits may be forthcoming.